Tile Calculator

 - 24" x 24": Large format for open spaces.
 0.25 tiles per square foot.

-Tile Layout Patterns
+Tile Layout Patterns and Waste Factor

-- Brick/running bond: Each row offset by half a tile.
+- Brick / running bond: Each row offset by half a tile.
 Slightly more waste (add 12-15%).
 Hides imperfections well.

 - Diagonal (45 degrees): Tiles rotated 45 degrees.
 More cuts required (add 15-20%).
 Makes rooms appear larger.